jafingerhut/clojure-rte/README.md

 (subtype 'Long '(or String (not Long))) ;; false
 ```

-* `disjoint?` --- predicate to determine whether two types are disjoint in the sense that their intersection is empty.
+* `disjoint? [t1 t2]` --- predicate to determine whether two types are disjoint in the sense that their intersection is empty.
 There are three possible answers to this question, `true`, `false`, and `:dont-know`.

 Example
 ```clojure